benjohnbarnes/DefaultsKey/README.md

 #  `DefaultsKey`

-The DefaultsKey package provides `UserDefaultsKey<Value, Failure: Error>`, a typed wrapper for safe and simple access to Foundation's
+DefaultsKey provides `UserDefaultsKey<Value, Failure: Error>`, a typed wrapper for safe and ergonomic access to Foundation's `UserDefaults`.
-`UserDefaults`.